Subscribe to Updates

 Appearance & Build Quality

 The EOS R5 is a fairly good looking camera.
 It definitely has a practical look as opposed to having more of a design flare like some of Canon’s competition.
 That isn’t bad as it embodies the idea that form should follow function.
-It has all the major parts of it’s predecessor, the 5D mk IV but in a substantially more compact form-factor.
+It has all the major parts of it’s spiritual predecessor, the 5D mk IV but is greatly improved in a huge number of ways.

 It has a flash hot shoe and no built in flash, a rear joystick for manipulating the menu or moving AF points around, a top LCD to check basic camera settings, and the familiar and long lived rear control wheel that is usually set to adjust aperture and/or quickly flick through image previews.